pretix/pretix/doc/api/resources/orders.rst

       (Full order resource, see above.)

-   :param organizer: The ``slug`` field of the organizer of the event to create an item for
+   :param organizer: The ``slug`` field of the organizer of the event to create an order for
-   :param event: The ``slug`` field of the event to create an item for
+   :param event: The ``slug`` field of the event to create an order for
    :statuscode 201: no error
-   :statuscode 400: The item could not be created due to invalid submitted data or lack of quota.
+   :statuscode 400: The order could not be created due to invalid submitted data or lack of quota.
    :statuscode 401: Authentication failure
    :statuscode 403: The requested organizer/event does not exist **or** you have no permission to create this
          order.